massard-t/TIC-MOBI/README.md

 # AndroidUniverse

-> School project's aiming to create a simple client for a public API.
+> School's project aiming to create a simple client for a public API.

 ## Deezer API